lm2-poly/OpenFiberSeg/readme.md

 $ python3 main.py

+For each subfolder identified by main.py, the entire processing will be attempted.
+If it is interrupted for some reason, relaunching main.py will start from the last completed steps.
+For each dataset, once the processing is completed, files fiberStruct_final.pickle and PropertyMaps.vtk are generated.
 The file PropertyMaps.vtk can be visualized with Paraview.
 The deviation and length information is encoded in different fields.

+If the 3D renderings are not required, variables randomizeFiberMap and makeVTKfiles can be set to False in the main.py file.
+This will make the final step much faster. fiberStatistics.py will still work, using fiberStruct_final.pickle.

 ## Plotting results